Santa Monica History

-Have you ever wondered how Santa Monica got its name?
-How about when Santa Monica Pier first opened its doors to visitors?
-Or how a private Santa Monica mansion becomes one of the city’s most famous hotels?
-Travel through time and explore Santa Monica’s rich cultural history, from the discovery of Santa Monica Bay to the expansion of the Metro Expo Line from Downtown Los Angeles to Santa Monica’s shores.
+Travel through time and explore the rich and cultural Santa Monica history, from the discovery of Santa Monica Bay to the expansion of the Metro E Line from Downtown Los Angeles to Santa Monica’s shores.

 The 1700s and Earlier